flammy/lc-tools/README.md

 # lc-tools
-Tools for liveconfig
+Tools for LiveConfig

-Warning liveconfig overwrites your certificate-files.
-This Script links the Liveconfig certificates with your letsencrypt certificates.
+Warning LiveConfig overwrites your certificate-files.
+This Script links the LiveConfig certificates with your Let's Encrypt certificates.

-To keep your liveconfig entries up-to-date this script updates the entries in the liveconfig database.
+To keep your LiveConfig entries up-to-date this script updates the entries in the LiveConfig database.

-**Its current not possible to Update the privatekey because the private key is stored encrypted in the liveconfig database.**
+**Its current not possible to Update the privatekey because the private key is stored encrypted in the LiveConfig database.**

-**If you run an update of your lets encrypt certificate certbot will create a new privatekey everytime.**
+**If you run an update of your lets encrypt certificate certbot will create a new privatekey every time.**

-**If you update your certificates with certbot, liveconfig will overwrite your private key with your old private key.**
+**If you update your certificates with certbot, LiveConfig will overwrite your private key with your old private key.**

 **This Problem is currently not solved!**

-le2lc.php Helps you sync your letsencrypt certificates with liveconfig.
+le2lc.php helps you sync your Let's Encrypt certificates with LiveConfig.

-* scans your letsencrypt directetory for certificates
+* scans your Let's Encrypt directory for certificates
-* scans your liveconfig database for certificates
+* scans your LiveConfig database for certificates
-* checks if there is a letsencrypt certificate for your liveconfig certificate
+* checks if there is a Let's Encrypt certificate for your LiveConfig certificate
-* adds a symlink from the liveconfig certificate file to the letsencrypt certificate file
+* adds a symlink from the LiveConfig certificate file to the Let's Encrypt certificate file
 * checks if one of the certificates is about to expire
 * updates the certificates with certbot
+* backups the LiveConfig database
-* updates the liveconfig database with the new certificate details
+* updates the LiveConfig database with the new certificate details

 ## certbot
 At first you need a running certbot (`certbot/certbot-auto renew  --dry-run` runs without any errors)